 - a.
 The unmanned aircraft must be registered with the FAA and marked with the registration number. - b.
-No later than September 16, 2023, the unmanned aircraft must be equipped with remote identification unless flying within an FAA-recognized identification area. - c.
-The unmanned aircraft must have a maximum groundspeed of 100 mph or less. - d.
-The operator must keep the unmanned aircraft within his or her visual line of sight at all times.
+The unmanned aircraft must have a maximum groundspeed of 100 mph or less. - c.
+The operator must fly the unmanned aircraft during daylight only and must keep the unmanned aircraft within his or her visual line of sight at all times. - d.
+The operator must not fly the unmanned aircraft above 400 feet in uncontrolled airspace and must not fly the unmanned aircraft in controlled airspace (e.g., near airports) without FAA authorization.
+The operator must comply with all other FAA airspace restrictions (e.g., near military bases).

 - e.
-The operator must not fly the unmanned aircraft above 400 feet in uncontrolled airspace and must not fly the unmanned aircraft in controlled airspace (e.g., near airports) without FAA authorization.
-The operator must comply with all other FAA airspace restrictions (e.g., near military bases). - f.
-The operator must not fly the unmanned aircraft near other aircraft and must always yield the right of way to all other aircraft, especially manned aircraft. - g.
-The operator must not fly the unmanned aircraft near emergency response activities. - h.
+The operator must not fly the unmanned aircraft near other aircraft and must always yield the right of way to all other aircraft, especially manned aircraft. - f.
+The operator must not fly the unmanned aircraft over people, groups of people, public events, or stadiums full of people, or near emergency response activities. - g.
 The operator must not fly the unmanned aircraft under the influence of drugs or alcohol.
-In addition, the operator must not fly the unmanned aircraft if he or she knows or has reason to know of any other physical or mental condition that would interfere with the safe operation of the unmanned aircraft - i.
+In addition, the operator must not fly the unmanned aircraft if he or she knows or has reason to know of any other physical or mental condition that would interfere with the safe operation of the unmanned aircraft. - h.
 The operator must not otherwise fly the unmanned aircraft in a careless or reckless manner.